seohsirk/next-supabase-ai-template/apps/ai-avatars/README.md

 Whenever users generate a new model, we will charge 10 credits.
 Whenever users generate a new avatar, we will charge 1 credit.

 By default, new organizations are assigned 20 credits.
-You can change this in the `organization_credits` table in your Supabase database by changing the `credits` field default value.
+You can change this in the `account_credits` table in your Supabase database by changing the `credits` field default value.

 #### Stripe Plans